Seven Things to Do When You Feel Like Giving Up on Writing

 Start to create a bit of breathing space.
 I know that’s much easier said than done!
 It might mean:

-- Handing over a particular role: maybe you’ll step down as secretary of that committee, for instance.
+- Handing over a particular role: maybe you’ll step down as secretary of a committee, for instance.

 - Getting help around the house: this could be from your spouse or kids, if they’re able/willing to assist more; alternatively, you could pay for someone to help (even if only occasionally).